mustafaakben/promptEngineering/README.md

 Tell the machine to **show the explicit reasoning steps** to increase accuracy
 \
+\
 **A Bad Prompt**
 ```
-Just only write the answer to the questions with a number such as "11" or "55".
+Just only write the answer to the questions with a number.

 Q: Roger has 5 tennis balls.
 He buys 2 more cans of tennis balls.
 Each can has 3 tennis balls.
 How many tennis balls does he have now?